Are penalty shootouts better than a coin toss? Evidence from international club football in Europe: Related literature

 \citet{ArrondelDuhautoisLaslier2019} reveal that the team playing at a higher level than its opponent wins the penalty shootout with an approximately 20\% higher probability.
 Analogously, a team from a higher division has a significantly higher chance to win according to \citet{Krumer2020b}: a difference in one league translates to a gap of 8 percentage points in winning probabilities.
 For instance, a team from the first division defeats its opponent from the second division with a probability of 54\%.
 The author studies 586 shootouts in the cup competitions of the top five European football nations (England, France, Germany, Italy, Spain) between 1979 and 2018.

 Stronger football teams have a significantly higher chance of winning a penalty shootout based on 1067 shootouts from the domestic cup competitions of ten European associations (the top five, as well as Belgium, Portugal, Russia, Turkey, Ukraine), the Brazilian cup, the UEFA Champions League, and the UEFA Europa League \citep{WunderlichBergeMemmertRein2020}.
 However, the effect of team strength on success remains rather small; the winning probability does not exceed 60\% even against an extremely weak team.
 The novelty of \citet{WunderlichBergeMemmertRein2020} resides in the measure of strength difference, determined by winning probabilities based on pre-match betting odds, adjusted for home advantage.
 The recent analysis of all available penalty shootouts until the 2023/24 season reinforces that the favourites identified by pre-match odds are more likely to win \citep[Table~A.5]{Pipke2025}.
-But the favourite team might not be the stronger team due to home advantage \citep{WunderlichBergeMemmertRein2020}.
+But the favourite team might not be the stronger team due to home advantage, as remarked by \citet{WunderlichBergeMemmertRein2020}.

 \citet{BrinkschulteWunderlichFurleyMemmert2023} examine the effect of skill on the success of individual penalty kicks.
+Skill is a composite measure of player market value, goalkeeper market value, and team quality derived from betting odds.
 Based on 1574 penalties in major international tournaments, the probability that the goalkeeper saves a penalty that is shot on target decreases if a highly skilled player takes the kick.

-Skill is a composite measure of player market value, goalkeeper market value, and team quality derived from betting odds.
+\citet{vanHemertvanderKamp2026} investigate the effect of team strength quantified by the market value of the starting 11 and the average market value of the players, including the goalkeeper, who participated in the shootout.
+Based on 409 observations, the winning percentages gradually increase for stronger teams; teams in quartile 4 with the highest relative market value win with a probability of almost 60\%.
+This association is reinforced by logistic regressions: if the market value of a team relative to its opponent increases by 1\%, the odds of winning the shootout are higher by 1.3\%.
+On the other hand, none of the covariates---team age, playing at home/away, scoring the last goal, being the first-mover---has a significant impact on winning.

-To summarise, \emph{all} studies considering the strength of teams find at least some bias towards the stronger team in winning penalty shootouts.
+To summarise, \emph{all} previous studies considering the strength of teams have found at least some bias towards the stronger team in winning penalty shootouts.
 In other words, penalty shootouts are not equivalent to a pure coin toss; ability is an important success factor even for a mechanical task carried out in a high-pressure environment.